jonasbn/stevedore/README.md

 You can add an ignore file, named `.stevedoreignore` to your directory.
 It will tell `stevedore` what files and directories to ignore prior to making it's analysis.

-Meaning that patterns in this files matched, will be excluded.
+Meaning that patterns in this files matched, will be _excluded_.

 The `.stevedoreignore` file follows the general implementation pattern. and example could be: